-The Board affirms its overall responsibility for the establishment and oversight of the Group's systems of internal control and systems of compliance with applicable law, regulations, rules, directives and guidelines which covers financial, organizational, operational and compliance controls, which are reviewed from time to time.
+The Board affirms its overall responsibility for the establishment and oversight of the Group's systems of internal control and compliance with applicable law, regulations, rules, directives and guidelines which cover financial, organizational, operational and compliance controls which are reviewed from time to time in order to achieve the Group's business objectives.

 The Board having reviewed the adequacy and effectiveness of the risk management and internal control system in place is satisfied that it is adequate and effective.
-However, because of the limitations that are inherent in any systems of internal control, those systems are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.
+However, because of the limitations that are inherent in any systems of internal control, those systems are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against the risk of material loss, misstatement or occurrences of unforeseeable circumstances.